Bank of Canada values and prices of 2011 to 2016 banknotes

 Traditional security features, such as fine-line printing (which produces even sharper images on polymer than on paper) and the intaglio process for printing raised ink, give the new notes a unique look and feel.
 The new notes also carry innovative features designed to be "seen" only by note-handling equipment to ensure that these machines can authenticate the notes.
 The Polymer series also retains the features contained in the current Canadian Journey series to help the blind and partially sighted to identify notes.
 These features large numerals against contrasting backgrounds, dominant colour schemes, codes that can be read by an electronic reader supplied to the blind, and a system of raised dots in a different pattern for each denomination were assessed in an independent study commissioned by the Bank in 2008, after the Canadian Journey series had been in circulation for several years.
 The assessment, conducted by the University of Waterloo in collaboration with the Canadian National Institute for the Blind, concluded that the suite of features effectively met the needs of users with a range of visual impairment.5 Two areas for improvement were suggested, and both have been addressed in the new notes.
 The electronic reader will now work on both ends of the notes and, thanks to the characteristics of the polymer substrate, the raised dots will last longer in circulation.

-2011 to 2016 bank notes numismatic values will be available soon.
+2011 to 2016 banknotes numismatic values will be updated on a regular basis.